triton-inference-server/tutorials/Conceptual_Guide/Part_8-semantic_caching/README.md

 high-quality outputs while minimizing operational expenses.

 Semantic caching emerges as a powerful solution to reduce computational costs for LLM-based applications.
-Unlike traditional caching, it considers the content and context of incoming requests.

-## Definition and Main Benefits
+## Definition and Benefits

 **_Semantic caching_** is a caching mechanism that takes into account the semantics of the incoming request, rather than just the raw data itself.